tencent cloud

 props.put(ProducerConfig.VALUE_SERIALIZER_CLASS_CONFIG, StringSerializer.class.getName());

-// Set producer parameters.
+// Set producer properties.

 props.put(ProducerConfig.ACKS_CONFIG, "all");